Kizuna AI: Activities

 The YouTube channel "A.I.Channel" was created on 18 October 2016, though Kizuna only started posting videos on 29 November 2016.
-She creates, designs and hosts a series of videos with a mix of wacky and serious elements.
+She creates, designs and hosts a series of videos with a mix of comedic and serious elements.
 These videos are designed to break the boundaries between virtual and real spaces, and involves activities such as television-like show-hosting and virtual reality.
 The production crew also wishes for the audience to get in touch with and experience the newest technology, even allowing users to interact directly with Kizuna in virtual space.

 Kizuna posts videos almost every day on YouTube, and is recognized as an active user of the video-sharing platform.
 With over two million subscribers as of October 2018, Kizuna is the most popular virtual personality on the site and one of its most-watched Japanese content creators.
 She is also gaining traction in regions around the globe.

-In January 2017, Kizuna joked that because her clothes are merely holographic projections, she is technically always naked.
-YouTube detected the use of the word "naked" and decided that the video contained inappropriate content, so "A.I.Channel" was banned.
+In January 2017, Kizuna joked that because her clothes are merely holographic projections, she is technically always nude.
+YouTube detected the video's use of the word "naked" and decided that it contained inappropriate content, thus "A.I.Channel" was banned.
 The content had to be posted on another video sharing site, Niconico.
 After several weeks, the channel was unbanned in February.
 Despite the ban, Kizuna's popularity grew tremendously and her subscriber count reached 100,000 on 25 February.

 By the end of March, Kizuna had already uploaded more than 60 videos.
 "A.I.Channel" had exceeded 200,000 subscribers and 5 million comments.
-On 31 March, Kizuna even started releasing gaming content on a new channel named "A.I.Games".
+On 31 March, Kizuna started releasing gaming content on a new channel named "A.I.Games".
 "A.I.Games" was blocked for unknown reasons on 17 April but was unblocked and resumed posting videos within a day.

 "A.I.Channel" reached 2 million subscribers on 15 July 2018.
 "A.I.Games" also reached 1 million subscribers on 14 August 2018.